Virgula0/LeakerSearcher2.0/README.md

 · Interactive Menu is available by just launching the program or execute it via arg commands.

+· Clean code: entirely developed with Java Stream API.

 ## For what os is developed?
-It is developed for Unix Based systems so Linux and Mac and for Windows.
+It is developed for Unix Based systems so Linux and Mac.
+Compatible with Windows too.

 ### Prerequisites
 JRE at least 1.8 version (Java 8).